What to expect from my blog..

 Hello and Welcome!

-On the 9th June 2016 I created an Instagram account as an outlet, to show others what I love to do and what’s important to me.
-I started Instagram originally under the name of “@shesaysblogger”.
-I knew that I wanted to start a support page but also incorporating my day-to-day activities and interests.
-Supporting others has always been a large part of who I am, I like listen and offer advice where I can.
-Over the past few years I had been overcoming some of my own struggles, including anxiety, OCD and low self esteem.
-I found a lot of comfort in people opening up about their struggles online and I decided this would be a great way to reach out.
-Because of the varied interests on my account, including my love for writing, travel and photography, I created “@thosewordsofmine”and a website to follow.
+On the 9th June 2016 I created an Instagram account as an outlet.
+Originally under the name of “@shesaysblogger” I knew that I wanted to start a support page, also incorporating my day-to-day.
+Supporting others has always been a large part of who I am and over the past few years I had been overcoming some of my own struggles, including anxiety, OCD and low self esteem.
+I found a lot of comfort in people opening up about their issues online and I decided this would be a great way to reach out.
+Because of the varied interests on my account, including my love for writing, travel and photography, I changed my account to “@thosewordsofmine” with a website to follow.
 One year later, I haven’t looked back.

-I think it’s important to offer support to those around me, whether that be issue’s regarding self-esteem, bullying or mental health.
+It’s incredibly important to seek support, as much as it is to be supportive to those around you.
 Having struggled with anxiety for years I’ve come to be more aware of the misunderstandings and the stigma attached to it.
 The cause of my anxiety and low self esteem was due to being bullied at school.
-That’s when I started the painful (and expensive) process of speaking to numerous counsellors and psychologists and attending hypnotherapy on-and-off for the last ten years.
-Throughout that time, it was important for me to communicate with those around me, however this is something I rarely tried to do.
+That’s when I started the painful (and expensive) process of speaking to numerous counsellors and psychologists and attending hypnotherapy, support that I’ve had on-and-off for the last ten years.
+Whilst attending therapy it was important for me to communicate with those around me, however this is something I rarely tried to do.
 Since I began my social media journey, it’s not only helped me connect with those around me but with people from around the world and I think that’s really special.